 Photo by John Sterling Ruth

 He has taught classes at the University of Pennsylvania and workshops at the Maine Media Workshops.
 He is on the faculty of the International Center for Photography in NYC.
-He was featured in Photo District News as "Best Workshop Instructor."
+He was featured in Photo District News as a "Best Workshop Instructor."

 His photo-essays have been funded by fellowships from Nikon/NPPA, the Pennsylvania Council on the Arts, the MacArthur Foundation's Program of Research and Writing on International Peace and Cooperation, the Alicia Patterson Foundation and the Fulbright Foundation.
 His project on the pesticide poisoning of California farm workers was nominated for a Pulitzer Prize by the Philadelphia Inquirer.